defold/doc/docs/en/manuals/2dgraphics.md

 ![Tile Source add animation](images/2dgraphics/2dgraphics_tilesource_animation.png)

-You can easily add more animations to the Tile Source by selecting *Add Animation* in the context menu that can be accessed by right clicking the root *Tile Source* in the Outline view.
+You can easily add more animations to the Tile Source by selecting <kbd>Add Animation</kbd> in the context menu that can be accessed by right clicking the root *Tile Source* in the Outline view.

 ![Tile Source animation](images/2dgraphics/2dgraphics_tilesource_add_animation.png)